Catherine Eddowes: Early life

 Catherine Eddowes was born in Graiseley Green, Wolverhampton on 14 April 1842, the sixth of twelve children born to tinplate worker George Eddowes and his wife, Catherine (née Evans), who worked as a cook at the Peacock Hotel.

 The family moved to London a year after Eddowes's birth, where her father obtained employment with a firm named Perkins and Sharpus in Bell Court, within the City of London.
 The family initially resided at 4 Baden Place, Bermondsey, and later relocated to 35 West Street.
 Here, Eddowes was educated at St. John's Charity School in Potter's Field.
 By 1851, the family had relocated to 35 West Street.
 Her mother ultimately bore eleven other children, although only ten of her twelve children survived.
 She herself died of tuberculosis on 17 November 1855 at the age of 42.

 By 1857, both of Eddowes's parents had died, resulting in Eddowes (then aged 15) and three of her siblings being admitted as orphans to a Bermondsey workhouse.
 All four Eddowes siblings admitted to this workhouse attended a local industrial school in efforts to teach them a trade.
 Via this initiative, one of Eddowes's older sisters, Emma, and an aunt secured employment for her as a tinplate stamper at the Old Hall Works in Wolverhampton.
 She relocated to Wolverhampton, residing with her aunt in Bilston Street and working at the Old Hall Works as she continued her education at Dowgate Charity School.

 Within months of obtaining this employment, Eddowes was fired from her job, possibly after being caught stealing.
-The fact Eddowes lost her employment is believed to have caused tensions between her and her aunt, as shortly thereafter, she relocated from Wolverhampton to Birmingham, where she briefly lived with an uncle named Thomas Eddowes, who worked as a shoemaker.
+Eddowes's loss of employment is believed to have caused tensions between her and her aunt, as shortly thereafter, she relocated from Wolverhampton to Birmingham, where she briefly lived with an uncle named Thomas Eddowes, who worked as a shoemaker.
 Eddowes soon found employment as a tray polisher at a firm in Legge Street in Birmingham, although after approximately four months, she chose to return to Wolverhampton, where she resided with her grandfather, who found work for her as a tinplate stamper.
 Nine months later, she again moved to Birmingham.